Self-Improving Systems

 Humans are a type of self-improving system - though their capacity to improve themselves is typically rather limited.

-Successful companies are also self-improving systems.
+Successful companies are also a type of self-improving system.

 Biological self-improving systems may be considered to be maximising god's utility function.